CorniiDog/WhoopLibVEXCode/docs/CreatingDrivetrainObject/README.md

 ![Image](../images/OdomUnitsExample.png)

 You can see that the robot moved counter-clockwise.
 Since the drivetrain object is configured to be clockwise-positive, that is why the yaw is negative.

-Now, you are ready to move on to [Creating Manager Object](CreatingManagerObject/README.md).